flexi-framework/flexi/doc/userguide/tutorials/06_sod/sod.md

 ### Flow Simulation with FLEXI
 \label{sec:tut_sod_simulation}

 This example requires the Finite Volume shock capturing and the Euler equations.
+In this tutorial we will investigate the shock capturing based on switching the DG representation to FV sub-cells.
 Therefore set the following options in cmake:

 ~~~~~~
-FLEXI_FV          ON
+FLEXI_FV          SWITCH
 FLEXI_PARABOLIC   OFF
 ~~~~~~